I’m sure you’ve seen it before, that blogger flaunting their 6 or 7-figure income all from running a blog.

 Blogging for us started as a hobby, sort of a way to share our story of chasing down the ever-elusive thing called Financial Freedom.

-It gives us a way to share our tips and tricks for saving and making money with thousands of people every month.
+It gives us a way to share our tips and tricks for budgeting, saving money, and unique ways to make more money with thousands of people every month.

-You might not believe me, but blogging can actually turn into a money-making business.
+You might not realize this, but blogging can actually turn into a money-making business.

 How To Start Your Blog Today

-If you’re looking to start a blog, you first need to think about a web hosting service.
-SiteGround is the place to begin!
-SiteGround is one of the best, if not the best, web hosting site.
+When you’re looking to start a blog, you first need to think about a web hosting service.

-We use SiteGround for our web hosting and it’s been a great experience!
+We started our blog with SiteGround for our web hosting, and it was a great experience!